A-Z Guide of Birmingham

 D is for Digbeth

 Just a stone’s throw away from our City Centre Campus, Digbeth is full of Instagrammable street art, with plenty of fun and new things to do.
-Want to throw an axe at something?
+Want to play board games all day?
 Check.
-Want to grab some drinks in a bar made out of shipping containers?
+Always wanted to go to a roller disco?
 Check.
-Want to shop sustainable, one-of-a-kind vintage clothing?
-There are several shops to choose from.
+Want to shop sustainable, one-of-a-kind vintage clothing? plenty of great shops for thrifting.
 If you’re heading to Birmingham, visiting Digbeth is a must!

 E is for Edgbaston

-Edgbaston is a leafy area of Birmingham, with parks and tree-lined streets, some B of which lead to the doors of the famous Botanical Gardens.
-If you’re a fan of beautiful landscapes and tropical houses, it’s a must-see being one of Birmingham’s blooming attractions.
-You’ll also discover our very own City South Campus in Edgbaston, the student hub for our health, education, and life science courses.
+Edgbaston is a leafy area of Birmingham, with parks and tree-lined streets, some of which lead to the doors of the famous Botanical Gardens.
+If you’re a fan of beautiful landscapes and tropical plants, it’s a must-see being one of Birmingham’s blooming attractions.
+You’ll also discover our very own City South Campus in Edgbaston, the student hub for our health courses.

 Guide to Edgbaston